 - A text file for use with any text editor

-- SKU & Product Name - Pretty straightforward!
+- SKU & Product Name - Identification of the product.

-- Available - The number of inventory units available to allocate or ship orders that haven't been allocated yet (Available = Stock - Allocated).
+- Available - The number of inventory units available to allocate (or ship, for orders that haven't been allocated yet).
+Available = Stock - Allocated

 - Avg Cost - The average cost of your "Stock" units.
 At times, you may pay a higher or lower per unit cost to replenish your stock, so be sure to input those costs correctly every time you add stock via the interface or via CSV.
 Again, these costs are not connected to the consumer's purchase price.